 - The average 10-year survival rate for people AFAB with non-metastatic invasive breast cancer is 84 percent, according to Cancer.Net.
 (That's the percentage of people still alive at least 10 years after diagnosis.)

-- The average five-year survival rate for DCIS is 100 percent, according to the National Breast Cancer Foundation.
+- The average five-year survival rate for DCIS is more than 98 percent, according to the Moffitt Cancer Center.

 - If the disease has spread to nearby lymph nodes, or is "regional," the five-year survival rate is 86 percent, according to Cancer.Net.